Capturing images using libcamera in Microchip platforms

 --gamma=VALUE Set gamma (0 to 2)

-White balance options:
+White balance control options:

 --awb=MODE Set white balance mode (auto, daylight, cloudy, tungsten, fluorescent, shade, manual)